david-prv/QuickyPHP/README.md

 A php micro-framework for simple and quick web-applications

-## 🚨 Development paused indefinitely!
+> [!IMPORTANT]
-This project will not receive any major updates in the near future.
+> This project will not receive any major updates in the near future.
 I have paused development indefinitely as I no longer have enough freetime.
 QuickyPHP has not been discontinued, development is just delayed.

 ## Motivation
 I started this project because I wanted to procrastinate important work for university.
 No joke.
 But it turned into a slight obsession that has been with me for a few days now.
 I found developing my own PHP micro-framework so interesting that I kept reading up on documentation and articles and watching tutorial after tutorial.